 Community Art Calendar

 The stories, dreams, and insights captured from residents of Ward 4 will be highlighted by artistic experiences that will invite further community participation and moments for reflection.
-CulturalDC will host multiple events in Ward 4 leading up to a culminating community celebration at Walter Reed in the spring of 2017.
+CulturalDC hosted multiple events in Ward 4, all of which will lead up to a culminating community celebration at Walter Reed on April 29, 2017.